redhat-openstack/website/source/uncategorized/highly-available-mysql-server-for-openstack.html.md

 ## Overview

 MySQL will be configured in an active/passive configuration.
-Pacemaker will manage a floating ip address across the two MySQL nodes.
-The ip address will live on the master node and the slave node will be configured to replicate all the activity on the master to the slave.
-In the event of a failure, Pacemaker will move the ip to the slave node.
-Once the slave starts to receive writes the master will be out of sync from the slave and will require a resync before replication can be reestablished.
+Pacemaker will manage a floating ip address and the MySQL service across the two MySQL nodes.
+In the event of a failure, Pacemaker will move the ip to the passive node and start the MySQL service on the passive node.

 ## Installing Pacemaker and creating a cluster